TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

 Currently, all elements usually implement all three of these, except in cases where it does not make sense.
 This API allows adding functionality to single nodes, without overriding the whole node.
-Containers and elements can come with default expansions (and usually do).
-TCA configuration can be used to add own stuff.
+Containers and elements can come with default expansions (and usually do). `TCA`:pn: configuration can be used to add own stuff.
 On container side the implementation is still basic, only :php:`OuterWrapContainer` and :php:`InlineControlContainer` currently implement FieldInformation and FieldWizard.

-See the :ref:`TCA reference ctrl section <t3tca:ctrl-reference-container>` for more information on how to configure these for containers in TCA.
+See the :ref:`TCA reference ctrl section <t3tca:ctrl-reference-container>` for more information on how to configure these for containers in `TCA`:pn:.

 Example.
 The :php:`InputTextElement` (standard input element) defines a couple of default wizards and embeds them in its main result HTML: